gitlabhq/gitlabhq/doc/pages/README.md

 ## Getting started with GitLab Pages

+> **Note:**
+> In the rest of this document we will assume that the general domain name that
+> is used for GitLab Pages is `example.io`.

 GitLab Pages rely heavily on GitLab CI and its ability to upload [artifacts](../ci/yaml/README.md#artifacts).

-In general there are two kinds of pages one might create:
+In general there are two types of pages one might create:

 - Pages per user/group (`username.example.io`)
 - Pages per project (`username.example.io/projectname`)